 Coming back to the problem raised in the Introduction, we can conclude that, according to the results of this study, individuals do ‘give up’ their magical beliefs and practices as long as their official culture becomes dominated by the belief in scientific rationality.
 Being quite evident in the individuals’ verbal responses, this ‘surrender’ affects the individuals’ behaviour only to a certain extent.
 At a certain level (i.e. in the conditions in which the individual is strongly personally and emotionally involved), the individual can deviate from the beliefs of technological civilization.
 When acting at this level, a person can retreat into practices (like magic) that are viewed as ‘left behind’ in history by the person’s official culture and education.

-Through all this meandering I thought of the exercise.
-I would have my sculpture in the middle of a space where we all sit in a circle around her.
-My phone is passed to each person who photographs the sculpture and talks about what they see, and how they interpret what they see, which I record.
-We end up with a round image of her and verbal responses that I can edit together as a record of our observations.
+Throughout these readings I thought about how to present the exercise.
+I would have the sculpture revealed at once standing in the middle of a table where we all sit in a circle around her.
+My phone is passed to each person who photographs the sculpture and talks about what they see, and how they interpret what they see, which I record separately.
+I produce a compilation image of the images and verbal responses that I can edit together as a record of our observations.

-I hope we can exercise team working, observation, communication, discussion on the creation and sales of indigenous artefacts and how we can interpret or relate to them, as people from other cultures.
+Learning aims are open and critical observation, communication and discussion on the creation and sales of indigenous artefacts, and how we can interpret or relate to them, as people from other cultures.

-On the day of presenting the exercise itself, annoyingly I had a technical fail of the sound recorder, which you just have to deal with and stay on track, but we still had the iPhone camera images which everyone used to photograph the sculpture, and I was able to construct as a collective image of the sculpture (see at top of page).
+On the day of presenting the exercise itself, annoyingly I had a technical fail of the sound recorder, (despite having tested it) which you just have to deal with, and stay on track.
+I still used the iPhone camera images which our group used to photograph the sculpture, and I constructed it as a collective image of the sculpture (see at top of page).
 As I was using my iPhone as camera I couldn’t use it as recorder.
 In retrospect I could have used someone else’s camera and used the app on my phone for recording sound.

-I think in retrospect that I’d put too many demands on the task for 10minutes as I wanted the group acting as my ‘students’ to take time to look, but within the constraints the analysis of the kind of sculpture from the group was I think fruitful.
+I think in retrospect that I’d put too many demands on the task for 10minutes as I wanted the group acting as my ‘students’ to take time to look, but the analysis of the sculpture from the group was I think really fruitful.
 How do we interpret other cultures’ art objects?
 We look at the materials, the markings, the stance, size and other observable phenomena, yet we can’t know more without other kinds of knowledge, cultural knowledge.
 No-one in the group knew where the sculpture originated, not that my aim was to obfuscate, but to question what we can know from observation and interpretation.

 Making a material representation of our conversation gave it a performative element, I found, so perhaps made us all be more focussed in what we were about to say, rather than really listening to what people said.
 I also found my attention split between what we were saying and how we used the string to build a form.
 I wanted to make modifications to it – when we went off topic – to wrap it up an arm or around another object (water bottle) and to extend it in dimensionality rather than a mostly linear fashion which a line suggests as its most basic form.